-1.1 The Applicant
+1.1 The applicant

-The Applicant Glycom A/S is a Danish food ingredient manufacturer who specialises in the development, synthesis and commercialisation of human-identical milk oligosaccharides (HiMO) substances.
+The applicant, Glycom A/S, is a Danish food ingredient manufacturer who specialises in the development, synthesis and commercialisation of human-identical milk oligosaccharide3 (HiMO) substances.

-1.2 The Application
+1.2 The application

-Glycom A/S seek to amend Standard 2.9.1 and Schedules 3, 26 and 29 of the Australia New Zealand Food Standards Code (the Code) to permit the voluntary addition of four HiMO products for use as nutritive substances in infant formula products (IFP).
+Glycom A/S sought to amend the Australia New Zealand Food Standards Code (the Code) to permit the voluntary addition of four HiMO products for use as nutritive substances in infant formula products4.
 The substances are produced by microbial fermentation using a genetically modified strain of Escherichia coli K-12.
 The substances and their proposed maximum permitted amounts are:

-- a mixture of 2'-fucosyllactose (2'-FL) and difucosyllactose (DFL) (2'-FL/DFL) (96 mg/100 kJ); - lacto-N-tetraose (LNT) (32 mg/100 kJ); - 6'-sialyllactose sodium salt (6'-SL) (16 mg/100 kJ); and - 3'-sialyllactose sodium salt (3'-SL) (8 mg/100 kJ).
+- a mixture of 2'-fucosyllactose (2'-FL) and difucosyllactose (DFL) (2'-FL/DFL) (96 mg/100 kJ); - lacto-N-tetraose (LNT) (32 mg/100 kJ); - 6'-sialyllactose (6'-SL) sodium salt (16 mg/100 kJ); and - 3'-sialyllactose (3'-SL) sodium salt (8 mg/100 kJ).

 2'-FL/DFL, LNT, 6'-SL and 3'-SL are non-digestible oligosaccharides that are components of human milk.
-The Applicant is seeking to add its 2'-FL/DFL, LNT, 6'-SL, and 3'-SL individually or in combination, as nutritive substances to IFP.
-The substances are not expressly permitted by the Code for use as nutritive substances, and as per paragraph 1.1.1-10(6)(b) of Standard 1.1.1, require pre-market assessment.
+The applicant applied to add its 2'-FL/DFL, LNT, 6'-SL and 3'-SL, individually or in combination, as nutritive substances to infant formula products.
+The substances are not expressly permitted by the Code for use as nutritive substances, and as per paragraph 1.1.1-10(6)(b) of Standard 1.1.1, required pre-market assessment.